 Next, the idea of trademarking came up when I started to spot competitors “borrowing” language from my messaging.
-A little research helped me figure out that I could trademark my brand name, logo, taglines, and other designs and phrases.
-Once you trademark something and use it in the marketplace, competitors can’t use it legally.
+A little research helped me figure out that I could trademark my brand name, logo, taglines, phrases and other designs.
+Once you trademark something and use it in the marketplace, competitors can’t legally use it.
 That doesn’t mean you have to start suing any brand that looks and sounds like yours.
-Instead, you can send a formal email or letter stating you suspect their messaging, or branding, or whatever, may be infringing on your trademark.
+Instead, you can send a formal email or letter stating you suspect their messaging, branding, or whatever may be infringing on your trademark.
 Often that settles the issue quickly.

 Later in the business, not long after I trademarked Schmidt’s assets, I had to deal with one of the most egregious copycats.
 One of my distributors in the EU was evidently so inspired by Schmidt’s that he decided to focus his attention not on landing accounts for us but on creating his own version.
 The deodorant brand he invented completely ripped off Schmidt’s scents, colors, and packaging.
 There was even a page on the website telling an “about” story of an idealistic young couple—the woman was pregnant—determined to change the way people think about deodorant.
 It was hard to believe what I was seeing.
-Customers from the EU emailed, asking, Is this Schmidt’s?
+Customers from the EU emailed, asking, “Is this Schmidt’s?”
 My lawyers successfully ordered an injunction, forcing the brand to take their products off shelves.
 Most of the time trademark infringements are innocent mistakes—but not always.
 Over the years, having Schmidt’s assets trademarked paid off.

 But when the East Coast copycat appeared on my radar, I didn’t know much about patents or trademarks yet, and I didn’t have any legal power.
 To make it worse, the whole situation occurred just months after a similarly fraught situation.
 It was midway through 2013, and I was selling so much deodorant that I couldn’t keep up with production.
 For the first time, I needed to hire help.
 It was an extremely informal affair: I simply asked a friend who had downtime if I could pay him an hourly rate to come help me make batches.
 He agreed, and a day or two later, he was at my house learning to make deodorant.

 I provided handwritten instructions detailing what to add when, at what temperature, and so on.
-It was such a relief to have some help; I had been working ten to twelve hour days to keep up with orders.
+It was such a relief to have some help; I had been working ten to twelve-hour days to keep up with orders.
 He continued to pitch in for a few weeks until I hired someone more permanent.

 Not long after, I opened Facebook one night and saw that his girlfriend was promoting her new deodorant company.
 I panicked.
 Had he given her my recipe?
 I called Chris over to my computer, totally freaking out.
 “Can you believe this?”
 I exclaimed.
 “What am I going to do?”
 He texted our friend; apparently the couple had already split up.
 We never got to the bottom of exactly what happened, but we knew he was a great guy, and it was clear there was no bad intent on his part.
 Still, there was the issue of what to do about the new copycat brand, and she was also in Portland, which made it more annoying.